awslabs/mountpoint-s3/doc/TROUBLESHOOTING.md

 ```
 WARN write{req=52 ino=49 fh=3 offset=512 length=512 name="out"}:
-mountpoint_s3::fuse: write failed:upload error: out of order write NOT supported by Mountpoint, aborting the upload; expected offset 0 but got 512
+mountpoint_s3::fuse: write failed: upload error: out of order write NOT supported by Mountpoint, aborting the upload; expected offset 0 but got 512
 ```

-## Writing to an existing File
+## Writing to an existing file

 Trying to open an existing file for writing using Mountpoint without `--allow-overwrite`  flag will fail with the error: `Operation not permitted`.
-For example, there is an pre-existing file 'existing-file.txt' in mounted directory.
-We try to overwrite the 'existing-file' as follow:
+For example: for a directory with existing file 'existing-file.txt', the following error will occur when trying to overwrite it:

 ```
 $ echo "Overwriting a file..." > existing-file.txt